-If you feel that the information above has come in handy, you might want to start comparing mortgage deals now that you know what to look for.
+If you feel that the information above has come in handy, you might want to start comparing mortgage deals with moneymatcher now that you know what to look for.
 Just remember:

 - Do your research and never apply without checking your credit score first

 - The best option is always improving your credit score and apply for a standard mortgage with a better interest rate, even though this will take longer

 Written by Robert Bester